 Alcohol Support Group

-Perhaps the most well-known form of support groups, alcohol-related groups, including AA, focus on both the good and bad.
+Perhaps the most well-known form of support groups, alcohol-related groups focus on both the good and bad.
 If you feel like having a drink, this is where you want and need to be.

 Drug Addiction Support Group

-One of the most powerful forms of support, drug addiction groups provide the immediate, supportive environment you need if you are thinking about using.
+One of the most powerful forms of support, drug addiction support groups provide the immediate, supportive environment you need if you’re thinking about using.
 Because those who have drug addictions tend to carry a significant amount of self-blame, this environment can provide immediate help from others who know how withdrawal feels and how challenging it is to live clean.

 What Standards Do Support Groups Follow?

-When choosing, aim for an organization or standard that you believe in.
-If possible, choose one that’s following the same basic model of type care that you are receiving through a licensed therapist.
-Feel free to explore different programs, as long as you can verify the benefits of the standard they follow.
+When choosing, aim for an organization or standard you believe in.
+If possible, choose one that follows the same basic model of care you’re receiving through a licensed therapist.

 Support Groups Have Limitations

-Support groups are incredible opportunities for those in need.
-Yet, they cannot provide you with all the care you need if you are battling addiction or mental health challenges.
-They can offer immediate help in a situation where you are considering making the wrong decision.
-However, they cannot:
+Support groups are incredible opportunities for those in need, but they can’t provide you with all the care you need if you’re battling addiction or mental health challenges.
+They can offer immediate help in a situation where you’re considering making the wrong decision.
+However, they can’t:

 - Support your immediate crisis, especially in situations of potential drug overdose or suicide risk